th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 ## Rule requests

-You are able to initiate the verification process by submitting rule requests to check1.
-Once these rules requests are received, Check1 begins verification by executing the respective rule.
+You can initiate the verification process by submitting the rule requests to the **check1**.
+Once these rules requests are received, **check1** begins verification by executing the respective rule.
 For example, CheckSequenceRuleRequest calls CheckSequenceRule .

 These are the three rule requests: